mbakalarski/netclab/README.md

-The idea is to set up virtual testbed with mix of VM and container images, e.g. Cisco csr1000v and Juniper cSRX or Nokia SR Linux.
+The idea is to set up virtual testbed with mix of VM and container images, e.g. Cisco csr1000v and Juniper cRPD or Nokia SR Linux.

 #### Start with (or a little back):
 ```